bright/new-www/content/blog/first-ios-ci-in-azure-devops.md

 - [Build and Run iOS App Tests with GitHub Actions](/blog/ios-build-run-tests-github-actions/)

 ## TL;DR
 Sorry, no sensible TL;DR today...
-But if you are in a real rush go and checkout [example CI pipeline](/blog/ai-agents-comparison-from-ios-dev-perspective/#summary).
+You've come pretty far already though!
+If you are in a real rush however go and checkout [example CI pipeline](/blog/ai-agents-comparison-from-ios-dev-perspective/#summary).

 ## Yaml, yaml everywhere